gl-inet/imagebuilder/README.md

 ```
 $ ./gl_image -c customize.json -p mifi
 ```
+**customize.json is just a demo that tells the customer how to modify the configuration file.
+GL is not maintained continuously.
+If you can't modify this file, please don't use customize.json to compile the firmware**
 ## 3.Add additional packages

 For example, make an image for the **mifi** with some [extra packages](https://openwrt.org/packages/start) included: